tensorflow/data-validation/README.md

 ```
 ### Nightly Packages

-TFDV also hosts nightly packages at https://pypi-nightly.tensorflow.org on
+TFDV also hosts nightly packages on Google Cloud.
+To install the latest nightly
-Google Cloud.
-To install the latest nightly package, please use the following
+package, please use the following command:
-command:

 ```bash
 export TFX_DEPENDENCY_SELECTOR=NIGHTLY